ABorrel/CPDatSSI/docs/mapping_logic.md

 - uv stabilizer

-# HHE
+## HHE
 All chemicals in HHE => industrial

-# PUC
+## PUC
-Chemicals with a PUC --> Consumer products
-- All of PUC in consumer products
+- All chemicals with a PUC mapped on consumer products
-- in addition map O kind to industrial
+- Kind O map to industrial

-# not use the document mapping
-# Document id mapping
+## Document id mapping
 No used for mapping, already cover with previous mapping

-# Need to do
-Map on the dtxsid and remap on casrn